MarioT4/MarioT4/README.md

 -👋 **Hi, I’m @MarioT4**
 - My previuos coding expirence is through khan academy coding mostly html and python work.
 - my reason for taking this class is because ive always enjoyed it and it was another oppurtunity to learn.
-- My main interests are
+- My main interests are:
 - **lifting**
 - **nutrtion**
 - **shotput**